nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop-errorhandling.md

 **To be changed to DigitalMedicines-OperationOutcome-1 when available**

-The `GPConnect-OperationOutcome-1`:
+The `DigitalMedicines-OperationOutcome-1`:
 - **SHALL** contain a definition of severity in the `OperationOutcome.issue.severity` field providing a value from the [valueset-issue-severity](http://hl7.org/fhir/STU3/valueset-issue-severity.html) value set.
 In all cases described in this guidance, the value used will be `error`.
 - **SHALL** contain a definition of the type of error in the `OperationOutcome.issue.code` element, providing a value from the [issue-type](http://hl7.org/fhir/STU3/valueset-issue-type.html) value set.
 - **SHALL** contain details of the `Spine error code` in the `OperationOutcome.issue.details.coding.code` and `OperationOutcome.issue.details.coding.display` fields.
 These shall be taken from the standard set of NHS Spine error codes as defined in the [spine-error-or-warning-code-1](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1) value set.
 The Spine error and warning codes provide a greater degree of error handling granularity, and also ensure a standardised error handling approach across NHS APIs.
 - **SHOULD** provide additional diagnostic details of the error in the `OperationOutcome.diagnostics` property where such details securely provide additional error context for consumer applications.
+Patient identifiable data should not be included within this property.

 The sections below provide guidance on the error details to be returned in a number of key scenarios.